bugzilla/bugzilla/docs/en/rst/installing/moving.rst

    :ref:`installing`.
 Look at the old machine if you need to know what values you used for configuring e.g. MySQL.

-   XXX Need to say how far to go on the install

 4. Copy the :file:`data` directory and the :file:`localconfig` file from the old Bugzilla installation to the new one.